 As Tykes riders have not been present at training for over a year, it is difficult to know how they have developed (or regressed) in terms of their fitness and ability level over the past 12 months.
 We would therefore ask that if riders have not yet attended a session post-lockdown that they remain with the groups they were riding with prior to the pandemic for the time being.

 All participating riders must be booked onto the session via the relevant Eventbrite booking page (see Upcoming Sessions page).
-Anyone who attends the session without a booking will be politely asked to leave.
 If it transpires that a rider is no longer suited to the group they are riding with, the coaches may agree that the rider can move to a different group.

 Whilst at the session, please ensure that the following steps are taken in accordance with British Cycling guidance: